Nuff Said (2023): Storylines

 Following the last episode of Powerrr before the PPV on February 7, the NWA posted on Instagram a multi picture and video post which revealed several matches added to the card as part of the pre-show.

 Event

 Pre-show

 Four matches were contested on the pre-show.
 In the opener, La Rosa Negra faced Missa Kate.
-In the end, Rosa Negra delivered a frog splash for the win.
+In the end, Rosa Negra delivered the "Cookie Crash" for the win.

 Next, Dak Draper and Mims took on The Outlaws (with Chris Silvio Esq.).
 In the end, as Silvio was trying to get involved, but accidentally hit Blake "Bulletproof" Troop, allowing Draper to deliver an inside cradle for the win.

 Next, Odison faced Joe Alonzo.
 The former won after delivering a shoulder tackle and the F10.